 During the war, even the Big Three toyed with the idea of compact cars.
-Until 1945, no one was sure what the postwar economy would be like; the end of the Great War had brought a lingering economic malaise that did considerable damage to the auto industry.
-Even General Motors feared that when civilian production resumed, buyers would be scarce.
+Until 1945, no one was sure what the postwar economy would be like.
+The end of the Great War had brought a lingering economic malaise that did considerable damage to the auto industry and even some General Motors executives feared that when civilian production resumed, buyers would be scarce.
 To forestall that eventuality, Chevrolet began development of the compact Cadet, while Ford developed a “Light Car” that hearkened back to the no-frills simplicity of the Model A.

 Even as they lined up to buy new full-size Fords, Chevys, or Plymouths, however, some customers still clamored for something smaller and cheaper.
 Despite stringent anti-inflationary measures, list prices were hundreds of dollars higher than in 1941 and up to three times their mid-thirties levels.
 Furthermore, while gasoline was no longer rationed in the U.S., many buyers remained concerned about gas mileage and general operating economy — memories of the Depression were still fresh.

 As we’ve previously seen, Nash became interested in compacts during the war, leading to the launch of the Rambler in April 1950, later followed by the Anglo-American Nash Metropolitan.
 Henry Kaiser, meanwhile, had not lost interest in building an inexpensive people’s car, resulting in the compact Henry J, which appeared in the fall of 1950.